thesandboxgame/sandbox-smart-contracts/packages/avatar/contracts/nft-collection/NFTCollection.md

 - ERC4906 compliant
 - ERC165 compliant
 - supports ERC2771 for meta transactions
-- supports keeping track of who burned what token for faster in-game gating checks
 - minting is supported via an ERC20 token contract that supports approveAndCall as mint price is in non-native tokens
 - custom batch operations for minting and transfer